Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>The synced tabs sidebar isn't themed.</h3>
 <p>Since it's anonymous content of the browser we can't theme it through userChrome or userContent, which is why you will have to apply the scrollbars & tooltips method to be able to use external javascript to modify anonymous content, and then place the <b>Sync-tabs-sidebar.uc.js</b> file inside the <code>Scrollbars & tooltips dark theme/Profile/</code> folder inside this repository inside your chrome folder (The method is the same than for the scrollbars, except you place the sync related file on your chrome folder apart from the other files if you are going to use them as well).</p>

-<h3>I only want to use the multirow/(Any other) feature, but not the dark colors on my browser!</h3>
+<h3>I only want to use the multirow/(Any other) feature, but not the other ones!</h3>
-<p>Since this is suposed to be mainly a theme, you won't find the "only features" part, but you only need the  <b>userChrome.css</b> file, so <a href="https://raw.githubusercontent.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/master/userChrome.css">download it</a> (follow the link, right click the page and choose "save as...") and delete the lines that you don't want to apply (Every function has a comment above it saying what each ruleset does), or if you think you may want them later, just encase the coloring parts that you don't want to apply between /* and */:</p>
+<p>You only need to modify the <b>userChrome.css</b>, deleting the lines that you don't want to apply (Every function has a comment above it saying what each ruleset does), or if you think you may want them later, just encase the feature parts that you don't want to apply between /* and */:</p>

 <code>/* This is an example of a comment that wouldn't be read on a .css file */</code>

 <p>The features part starts on line 260, where it says "/* ^ COLORING PART ENDS HERE - FEATURES PART STARTS HERE v */", so you can delete anything above that if you don't want the theming part to take effect (It would be good if you keep the header of the file in case you pass on the file to someone else so that they know where you downloaded it from, or in case you wanted to check for updates later on, but that's up to you), and then just place <b>userChrome.css</b> inside <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars#the-chrome-folder">the chrome folder</a> of your user profile.</p>

 <h3>Multirow tabs draggability isn't working right!</h3>
-<p>There is currently a problem with the multirow-tab code (specially notizable after firefox 58) that makes dragging tabs to other rows a bit erratic, so it will only drag the tabs to the previous row for some reason.
+<p>There is currently a problem with the multirow-tab code when you have more than 1 row of tabs visible that makes dragging tabs to other rows a bit erratic, so it will only drag the tabs to the previous row for some reason.
 I'll be trying to find a solution, but meanwhile... yeah, that's all there is.</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>
 <p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>